livmarie2/reading-notes/Reading01.md

-Github is super cool if you want an easy accessible website catered to your ideas and collections of study,
+Github is super cool if you want an easy accessible website catered to your ideas and collections of footnotes,

 here's some examples of how it transforms your thoughts into a visual representation of expression.